milofultz/swiki/README.md

 This would render out four files:

-* `rendering-a-page.html` - This is the file you see above.
+* `rendering-a-page.html` - The file you see above.
-* `markdown.html` - This file would exist with only backlinks, as no file with a title of 'Markdown' exists.
+* `markdown.html` - This file exists with only backlinks, as no file with a title of 'Markdown' exists.
-* `reference.html` - This file would also exist with only backlinks for the same reason.
+* `reference.html` - This file also exists with only backlinks for the same reason.
-* `_sitemap.html`
+* `index.html` - The index and sitemap, containing the rendered contents of `__index.md` and a sitemap of all three above pages.

 ### Rendering